gh0stintheshe11/Rust-2D-Game-Engine/README.md

 - Streamlining the game development process by enabling rapid iteration and experimentation through intuitive tools, a Lua scripting system, and visual interfaces.

+> [!NOTE]
+> Due to time constraint and the complexity of the project, the current state of the engine still contains many bugs and lacks some features.
+However, most of the core features are implemented and can be used as a reference for building 2D games, which is a solid start for continuous development.

 ## Features

 ### [Rendering Engine](/src/render_engine.rs)